selkasse/saleshorse-blog/src/lib/posts/salesforce-access-token-postman.md

 As such, the Salesforce Platform APIs Collection has many pre-configured requests.
 However, we are only concerned with the access token request.

-The steps below will illustrate adding the Platform APIs Collection to the Postman application, and then making the access token request.
+The steps below will illustrate:

+- adding the Salesforce Platform APIs Collection to Postman
+- making the access token request
+- using the access token

 ## 1. Log In / Sign Up